John Cage: 1950s: Discovering chance

-In 1952–1953, he completed another mammoth project—the Williams Mix, a piece of tape music, which Earle Brown and Morton Feldman helped to put together.
+In 1952–1953, he completed another mammoth project—Williams Mix for eight magnetic tapes, which Brown, Feldman, Tudor, and Bebe and Louis Barron helped to put together.
 Also in 1952, Cage composed the piece that became his best-known and most controversial creation: 4′33″.
 The score instructs the performer not to play the instrument during the entire duration of the piece—four minutes, thirty-three seconds—and is meant to be perceived as consisting of the sounds of the environment that the listeners hear while it is performed.
 Cage had conceived of "a silent piece" years earlier, but was reluctant to write it down; indeed, the premiere (given by Tudor on August 29, 1952, at Woodstock, New York) caused an uproar in the audience.
 The reaction to 4′33″ was just a part of the larger picture: on the whole, it was the adoption of chance procedures that had disastrous consequences for Cage's reputation.
-The press, which used to react favorably to earlier percussion and prepared piano music, ignored his new works, and many valuable friendships and connections were lost.
-Pierre Boulez, who used to promote Cage's work in Europe, was opposed to Cage's particular approach to the use of chance, and so were other composers who came to prominence during the 1950s, such as Karlheinz Stockhausen.
+The press, which used to react favorably to his earlier percussion and prepared piano music, ignored his new works, and many valuable friendships and connections were lost.
+Boulez, who used to promote Cage's work in Europe, was opposed to Cage's particular approach to the use of chance, and so were other composers who came to prominence during the 1950s, such as Karlheinz Stockhausen.

 During this time, Cage was also teaching at the avant-garde Black Mountain College just outside Asheville, North Carolina.
 Cage taught at the college in the summers of 1948 and 1952 and was in residence the summer of 1953.
-While at Black Mountain College in 1952, he organized what has been called the first "happening" (see discussion below) in the United States, later titled Theatre Piece No. 1, a multi-layered, multi-media performance event staged the same day as Cage conceived it that "that would greatly influence 1950s and 60s artistic practices".
+While at Black Mountain College in 1952, he organized what has been called the first "happening" in the United States, later titled Theatre Piece No. 1, a multi-layered, multi-media performance event staged the same day as Cage conceived it that "would greatly influence 1950s and 60s artistic practices."
 In addition to Cage, the participants included Cunningham and Tudor.